ntustison/PaperANTsX/Text/acknowledgments.md

 ## Acknowledgments {-}

+Support for the research reported in this work includes funding from the National Heart, Lung, and Blood Institute  of the National Institutes of Health (R01HL133889) and a combined grant from Cohen Veterans Bioscience (CVB-461) and the Office of Naval Research (N00014-18-1-2440).

 Data used in preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (http://adni.loni.usc.edu).
 As such, the investigators within the ADNI contributed to the design and